areenberg/phasedist/README.md

              dtype="generlang")
 ```

-(3) Compare the CDF of the fitted distribution to the observed data.
+(3) Compare the CDF of the fitted distribution to the empirical CDF.

 ```python
 fit.plot()